omotara100/Wazuh-Security-Monitoring-Lab/03-telemetry-generation-and-analysis/README.md

 I therefore reviewed additional telemetry associated with the authenticated user.

-The events contained session-related information that could be used for correlation.

 For the session examined during this lab, I identified:

 ```text